rmnjng/PSLLM/README.md

 - Download and load the default model ([Mistral 7B](https://huggingface.co/cortexso/mistral)) - Model size depends on the amount of parameters as well as quantization.
 Check out [Managing Models](#managing-models) for more information.
 - Generate the response.

+Subsequent executions start the server, if not started, load the model, if not loaded, and generate the response.

 ### Managing Conversations
 This command starts or adds to a multi-turn conversation.
 It sends the whole thread to the LLM and adds the new message as well as the AI answer to the thread.
 ```powershell